auerswal/pubcloud2020/README.md

 but it results in a better learning experience for me.
 Additionally, I take notes while working on the assignments, instead of creating a report after the fact.
+I even keep mistakes in the report, as long as I think they can be a useful reference.

 ## Links to the Exercise Solutions